 Employer’s Information Requirements (EIR) is a practical 47 page document to support clients using BIM.
 The user friendly brochure demonstrates how to specify exact requirements for the design and construction phase of a built asset through to its full life time operation.

 BIM Academy are seeking to appoint a talented Computer Scientist to work on the development of a software platform for integrating Building Information Models (BIM) with data from building sensor deployments, for building performance monitoring and feedback loops.
 This is a research and development position as part of an Innovate UK project called ‘Smart Connected Buildings: Model based performance and feedback loops’.

 The candidate will play a highly active role in BIM Academy,

-BIM Academy is proud to have been a contributing partner to this initiative over the last 2 years and Will Joske received an award of appreciation at last nights ceremony.
+BIM Academy is proud to have been a contributing partner to this initiative over the last two years and Will Joske received an award of appreciation at the launch ceremony.

 This Framework is an important and timely resource that articulates the BIM knowledge and skills required for disciplines in the building and construction industry,